-Due to the fire that occurred at the Goodmark project in spring of 2018 and subsequent technical issues associated with the newly installed optimization system, Project Expenses were greater than budgeted in 2018 and 2019, but are now slightly under budget year to date 2020.
-Project Revenue generation was higher than forecast in 2018 due to the insurance claim but lower than expected in 2019 due to the optimizer issues.
-Those optimizer issues have since been resolved and the project is performing as expected.
+Due to the fire that occurred at the Goodmark Project in spring of 2018 and subsequent technical issues associated with the newly installed optimization system, Project Expenses were greater than budgeted in 2018 and 2019.
+Project Revenues were higher than forecast in 2018 due to the insurance claim but lower than expected in 2019 due to the optimizer issues.
+Those optimizer issues have since been resolved and the Project is performing better than expected.